 Futures contracts and options are similar to one another-so similar that people often confuse the two.
 Therefore, it is useful to compare the two instruments.
 A futures contract is a definite agreement on the part of one party to buy something on a specific date and at a specific price, and the other party agrees to sell on the same terms.
 No matter how low or how high the price goes, the two parties must settle the contract at the agreed-upon price.
 An option, on the other hand, gives someone the right to buy (call) or sell (put) an asset, but the holder of the option does not have to complete the transaction.
 Note also that options exist both for individual stocks and for "bundles" of stocks such as those in the S&P and Value Line indexes, but generally not for commodities.
-Futures, on the other hand, are contracts, in which case actual deliveries occur.
+Futures, on the other hand, are used for commodities, debt securities, and stock indexes.
+These two types of instruments can be used for the same purposes.
+One is not necessarily better or worse than the other-they are simply different.